Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/wireframe.rst

 Crease Edges
-   This option is intended for usage with the :doc:`Subdivision Surface </modeling/modifiers/generate/subsurf>` modifier.
+   This option is intended for usage with the :doc:`Subdivision Modifier </modeling/modifiers/generate/subsurf>`.
    Enable this option to crease edges on their junctions and prevent large curved intersections.

    Crease Weight